selfdefined/web-app/11ty/documentation/development.md

 ## Pre-requisites

-Whether you'd like to contribute a definition, or

 To contribute to Self-Defined, you should be familiar with local development tools such as Git and the terminal, and comfortable working in a text editor such as Visual Studio Code, Sublime, or Atom.
 Additionally, you'll need to a GitHub account to submit your changes to us for review.

 We're working on making it possible to contribute definitions to Self-Defined without the need for developer tooling!
 Stay tuned!

-If you'd like some help getting your local development environment set up, check out our TBD_LINK_TO_SETUP_GUIDE.
-Otherwise, you can continue to the next section.

-## About the project

-We're using [Eleventy](https://www.11ty.io/) to generate Self-Defined website, and Parcel to bundle our modules.

 ## Installing Self-Defined